-As the 2019-2020 school year approaches, The Kwek Society is supplying period products to schools in New Mexico, Oklahoma, South Dakota and Wyoming so that students could stay in school and maintain their dignity while on their periods.
-We added a school of Anishnabe students and their peers in Ontario, Canada, in December 2019; we are now international!
-We will restock partner schools as needed throughout the year.
-We expect to help Navajo students in Arizona soon, and also to add more schools in Oklahoma, South Dakota and Wyoming.
-We are committed to serving as many Native American students with period-supply-access issues as we possibly can.
-Please contact us if you know of students who need our help!

-In August 2019 we began sending period supplies to Diné students at Tohaali Community School, the first Bureau of Indian Education (BIE) school we are supporting (tóháálᶖ́” translates to “where the water comes out”).
-Dee Dee Bitsilly is the school’s principal.
-On learning about us, she embraced our mission with great enthusiasm and will be sharing information about us with her peers and superiors.

-The school serves over 100 Diné/Navajo Nation students, including 30 or so boarding students — we are supplying moontime bags, pads and liners to 4th through 8th grade students.
-Supplies for Tohaali students can be sent to Tohaali Community School, Attn: Principal Delores Bitsilly, North Highway 491, Navajo Route 19, Newcomb, NM 87026.

-Version 8 | As the 2019-2020 school year approaches, The Kwek Society is supplying period products to schools in New Mexico, Oklahoma, South Dakota and Wyoming so that students could stay in school and maintain their dignity while on their periods.
+As the 2019-2020 school year gets underway, The Kwek Society is supplying period products to schools in New Mexico, Oklahoma, South Dakota and Wyoming so that students could stay in school and maintain their dignity while on their periods.
 We added a school of Anishnabe students and their peers in Ontario, Canada, in December 2019; we are now international!
 We will restock partner schools as needed throughout the year.
 We expect to help Navajo students in Arizona soon, and also to add more schools in Oklahoma, South Dakota and Wyoming.
 We are committed to serving as many Native American students with period-supply-access issues as we possibly can.
 Please contact us if you know of students who need our help!

 In August 2019 we began sending period supplies to Diné students at Tohaali Community School, the first Bureau of Indian Education (BIE) school we are supporting (tóháálᶖ́” translates to “where the water comes out”).
 Dee Dee Bitsilly is the school’s principal.
 On learning about us, she embraced our mission with great enthusiasm and will be sharing information about us with her peers and superiors.

 The school serves over 100 Diné/Navajo Nation students, including 30 or so boarding students — we are supplying moontime bags, pads and liners to 4th through 8th grade students.
 Supplies for Tohaali students can be sent to Tohaali Community School, Attn: Principal Delores Bitsilly, North Highway 491, Navajo Route 19, Newcomb, NM 87026.